 Frequently asked questions (FAQ) about Azure Files

-Azure Files offers fully managed file shares in the cloud that are accessible via the industry-standard Server Message Block (SMB) protocol (also known as Common Internet File System, or CIFS).
+Azure Files offers fully managed file shares in the cloud that are accessible via the industry-standard Server Message Block (SMB) protocol.
 You can mount Azure file shares concurrently on cloud or on-premises deployments of Windows, Linux, and macOS.
 You also can cache Azure file shares on Windows Server machines by using Azure File Sync (preview) for fast access close to where the data is used.

 This article answers common questions about Azure Files features and functionality, including the use of Azure File Sync with Azure Files.
 If you don't see the answer to your question, you can contact us through the following channels (in escalating order):

 - Azure Files UserVoice.

 - Microsoft Support.
 To create a new support request, in the Azure portal, on the Help tab, select the Help + support button, and then select New support request.

 You can use Azure Files to create file shares in the cloud, without being responsible for managing the overhead of a physical server, device, or appliance.
 We do the monotonous work for you, including applying OS updates and replacing bad disks.
 To learn more about the scenarios that Azure Files can help you with, see Why Azure Files is useful.